- Sermon Notes

 Psalm 83:4-5, They have said, “Come, and let us wipe them out as a nation, that the name of Israel be remembered no more.”
 For they have conspired together with one mind; against You do they make a covenant.

-- Blot out Israel to prevent the first coming of Messiah.
-(Failed)
+• Blot out Israel to prevent the first coming of Messiah.

-- Blot out Israel so there is no remnant when Messiah returns to reign on David’s throne.
+• Blot out Israel so there is no remnant when Messiah returns to reign on David’s throne.
 (2 Samuel 7)

-ILLUS – Dwight Pentecost’s teaching on the antichrist.
+ILLUS – Dr. Dwight Pentecost’s teaching on the Antichrist.

 Ephesians 6:12, For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.